Beyond Signal and Noise: Unraveling Scale Invariance in Neuroscience and Financial Networks with Topological Data Analysis: Daily distribution of 1-cycles is scale invariant and correlates with S P 500 Volatility

+Topological data analysis, particularly persistent homology, has been increasingly applied in finance across various domains, from understanding market dynamics and identifying financial market crashes to analyzing correlations among assets and optimizing investment strategies \cite{gong2021warning,goel2024sparse,guo2020empirical,rai2024identifying,yen2021understanding}.

 We now move to an exploratory analysis of Persistent Homology in financial data sets.
-To this aim, we constructed financial networks based on $S\&P 500$ data to analyze using TDA.
-The data was sourced by downloading minute-by-minute trading information for all $S\&P 500$ tickers listed on Wikipedia, utilizing the Alpha Vantage API \cite{AlphaVantageAPI}.
-This granular data was then organized daily, forming a time series for each trading day in the $S\&P 500$.
+To this aim, we constructed financial networks based on S\&P 500 data to analyze using TDA.
+The data was sourced by downloading minute-by-minute trading information for all S\&P 500 tickers listed on Wikipedia, utilizing the Alpha Vantage API \cite{AlphaVantageAPI}.
+This granular data was then organized daily, forming a time series for each trading day in the S\&P 500.

 For every trading day in $2023$, up to $November\mbox{ }23$, as in functional brain networks, we calculated absolute correlation matrices of the returns of each time-series, representing the entire day's trading correlated activity.
 These matrices, totalling $225$ in number, served as the basic financial networks for our analysis \cite{onnela2004clustering,bardoscia2021physics}.
-Alongside this, we also obtained the time series of the daily volatility of the $S\& P 500$.
+Alongside this, we also obtained the time series of the daily volatility of the S\& P 500.
 This additional data allowed for a direct comparison between the structural properties of the daily financial networks and the market's daily volatility, providing a comprehensive perspective of the market dynamics.

 Using these networks and the volatility data, we applied persistent homology techniques to compute the birth and death times of features within the data and their persistence ratios (death/birth time).